Robotically Assisted Heart Surgery: Mitral Valve Surgery:

 - Shorter recovery and quicker return to daily and professional activities: The patient can resume normal activities and work as soon as he or she feels up to it; there are no specific activity restrictions after robotically-assisted surgery

 How robotically assisted heart surgery works

 During mitral valve surgery, the surgeon is able to get an undistorted 3-D view of the mitral valve, leaflets and subvalvular structures with use of a high powered camera. and a lateral thoracic approach.
 The robotic surgical system is used to control instruments, which are attached to thin, robotic arms.
 The surgeon's hands control the movement and placement of the instruments.
-The robotic “arm and wrist” movements mimic those of the surgeon's hand to enable the surgeon to follow the same steps as a traditional mitral valve surgery - including a variety of repair techniques, mitral valve replacement, and redo mitral valve surgery.
+The robotic “arm and wrist” movements mimic those of the surgeon's hand to enable the surgeon to follow the same steps as a traditional mitral valve surgery - including a variety of repair techniques and mitral valve replacement.
 Learn more about how robotically assisted heart surgery works.